Bricktech2000/Notes/notes/improper measurement scale.md

-# Incorrect Measurement Scale Use
+# Improper Measurement Scale

-_using the incorrect scale for a measurement_
+_using an improper scale for a measurement_

 **see** [[math notation]]